 legal opinions related to the legality and enforceability of facsimile signatures for each jurisdiction in which the lender uses them;

-a resolution from the lender’s board of directors authorizing specific officers to use facsimile signatures, stating that facsimile signatures are a valid and binding act on the lender’s part, and authorizing the lender’s corporate secretary to certify the validity of the resolution, the names of the officers authorized to execute documents by using facsimile signatures, and the authenticity of specimen forms of facsimile signatures;
+a resolution from the lender’s board of directors authorizing specific officers by name or title to use facsimile signatures, stating that facsimile signatures are a valid and binding act on the lender’s part, and authorizing the lender’s corporate secretary to certify the validity of the resolution, and the names or titles of the officers authorized to execute documents by using facsimile signatures, and the authenticity of specimen forms of facsimile signatures;

 the corporate secretary’s certification of the authenticity and validity of the board of director’s resolution;